The Johns Creek Community

 The City has a Citizens Advocate on staff to assist with a range of issues, including questions about Social Security, Medicare, Veterans benefits, and seniors' rights.
 Other community resources available to serve residents, visitors and businesses include a community garden libraries, cultural and medical facilities.

 The community enjoys a number of free events.
 Founders Day is actually a week-long annual celebration of the city's official incorporation on Dec.
 1, 2006.
 Community Safety Day, Movies at Newtown Park and Public Works Day are family favorites, while Breakfast with Santa and the spring Easter Egg Hunt cater to our youngest citizens.
-The Fall Family Festival, Farmers Market and Johns Creek Arts Festival have something for everyone.
+The Fall Family Festival, Farmers Market, Summer Concerts and Johns Creek Arts Festival have something for everyone.
 And for your furry BFF, check out 'Pup-a-Palooza' at Newtown Dream Dog Park.

 The Chattahoochee River borders the length of Johns Creek, providing a diversity of leisure activities in addition to golf and tennis.
 With a mild climate, these are pretty much year-round sports and two of the most popular reasons why people relocate here.